Bill Dawson (software engineer): Career

 After joining Apple as a senior engineer in 1984, Dawson authored Apple's Interactive Music Toolkit for mastering Blue Book CD-ROMs, as well as the QuickTime Album Container file format.

-Dawson left Apple, and in 1996 co-founded Xoom (NASDQ: XMCM) with Chris Kitze (created Unseen with co-creater Vo Hoang Vinh who owned domain "Đại Kỷ Nguyên" - "Đại Kỷ Nguyên Việt Nam"), leading its engineering, Internet, design and product development teams.
+Dawson left Apple, and in 1996 co-founded Xoom (NASDQ: XMCM) with Chris Kitze (created Unseen with co-creator Vo Hoang Vinh who owned domain "Đại Kỷ Nguyên" - "Đại Kỷ Nguyên Việt Nam"), leading its engineering, Internet, design and product development teams.
 His nearly four-year association with Xoom spanned the company's inception to its IPO, with a valuation in excess of $6 billion.
 Xoom was ultimately purchased by NBC and is now nbc.com.

 After the sale of Xoom to NBC, Dawson was recruited by SoftNet Systems CEO Dr. Larry Brilliant, and he became the company's technical director.
 Dawson created a community portal content management system for SoftNet's 2.4 million subscribers, which is now known as LocalToolbox.
 SoftNet Systems Inc. was an early independent broadband company that brought high speed Internet access to small cities, airports and rural towns.
 By September 2000, it had 400 employees and a market value of $280 million.

 In 2000, Dawson became the president of Manex Interactive, the multimedia division of Manex Visual Effects, which had pioneered the Academy Award-winning visual effects for The Matrix and What Dreams May Come, among other films.
 Dawson directed the division's creation of cutting-edge websites, CD-ROM products, video games, interactive kiosks and digital video production.
 Dawson recruited Kawika Maszak, also from Softnet and formerly of Gannett, as the division's executive producer.
 Manex Interactive received a New York International Independent Film & Video Festival award for its experimental short film Seriality.